LayintonDev/airdrop/README.md

 2. **Deploy the contracts:**

-    You can deploy the `LayiAirDrop` contract by running the deployment script (make sure to set up your Hardhat network configuration):
+    Deploy the `LayiAirDrop` contract using the deployment script.
+Ensure your Hardhat network configuration is set up:
     ```bash
-    npx hardhat run scripts/deploy.js --network <network-name>
+    npx hardhat run scripts/deploy.ts --network <network-name>
     ```

 3. **Contract Details:**
-    - **LayiAirDrop Contract:** This contract handles the airdrop logic, including proof verification and token distribution.
+    - **LayiAirDrop Contract:** This contract manages the airdrop process, including verifying proofs and distributing tokens.

 ## Generating Merkle Trees and Proofs

 ### Generating the Merkle Tree

 1. **Create the Merkle Tree:**
-    The `createmerkletrees.js` script generates a Merkle tree from a predefined list of addresses and token amounts.
-    Do well to edit the file for your own use
+    Use the `generateMerkletrees.ts` script to create a Merkle tree from a predefined set of addresses and token amounts.
+Modify this script as needed for your use case.

     ```bash
-    node createmerkletrees.js
+    node generateMerkletrees.ts
     ```

     This will create a `tree.json` file in the root directory containing the Merkle tree data.